LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 _(Select all response items that correspond to practices in your organisation.
 Please note that some combinations would not be coherent)_
 _(Specific risk domain: roles and responsibilities in data science projects are divided up multiple actors)_

-- [ ] 4.4.a Within our organisation, data science projects are carried out end-to-end by autonomous teams, including the elaboration of datasets and the exploitation of models for its own account.
+- [ ] 4.4.a (basic) Within our organisation, data science projects are carried out end-to-end by autonomous teams, including the elaboration of datasets and the exploitation of models for its own account.
 Consequently, for each project, an autonomous team is solely responsible | _(Concerned / Not concerned)_
-- [ ] 4.4.b We systematically identify the risks and responsibilities of each of the internal and external stakeholders with whom we work
+- [ ] 4.4.b (basic) We systematically identify the risks and responsibilities of each of the internal and external stakeholders with whom we work
-- [ ] 4.4.c We systematically enter into contracts with upstream (e.g. data suppliers) and downstream (e.g. customers, model-using partners) players
+- [ ] 4.4.c (basic) We systematically enter into contracts with upstream (e.g. data suppliers) and downstream (e.g. customers, model-using partners) players
-- [ ] 4.4.d We do not systematically implement this type of measure
+- [ ] 4.4.d (basic) We do not systematically implement this type of measure

 <details>
 <summary>Expl4.4 :</summary>